Sophia-E-Brumer/Sophia-E-Brumer.github.io/_projects/01-AMICO.md

 permalink: /projects/AMICO/
 excerpt: ""
 fig_caption: true
-last_modified_at: 2017-10-16
+last_modified_at: 2020-05-11
 ---
-AMICO stands for actions towards integrated operational coastal modeling funded by the French ”Minist`ere de l’Environnement, de l’Energie et de la Mer” in the framework of the COPERNICUS program.
+AMICO stands for actions towards integrated operational coastal modeling.
+The project was funded by the French "Minist\`ere de l’Environnement, de l’Energie et de la Mer" in the framework of the COPERNICUS program.
+During the first phase of the project a novel coupled coastal ocean-wave-atmosphere model framework was developed.
-Coupled coastal ocean-wave-atmosphere modeling at high horizontal resolution (400- 1000m) using the ocean Model for Applications at Regional Scale (MARS3D), the third generation wind and wave model WaveWatchIII (WW3) and the non-hydrostatic mesoscale atmospheric model of the French research community (MesoNH).
-I aim to contrast two regions:
+It employs the ocean Model for Applications at Regional Scale (MARS3D), the third generation wind and wave model WaveWatchIII (WW3) and the non-hydrostatic mesoscale atmospheric model of the French research community (MesoNH).
-1. The Iroise Sea, where a strong tidal current and an intense seasonal SST front interact with mesoscale weather systems and long fetch waves,
+During the second phase of the project we performed several stand-alone, coupled, and forced runs to evaluate whether, why, and how coupling is necessary in the Iroise Sea where a strong tidal current and an intense seasonal SST front interact with mesoscale weather systems and long fetch waves.

-2. The Mediterranean where intermittent upwellings occur due to strong wind events and the tide is weak.
+This analysis revealed that shoreward waves can move the Ushant tidal front offshore, i.e. in the opposit direction than the Stokes Drift.
+This rather counter-intuitive finding is detailed in a *paper under revision in Ocean Modeling*.